GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   Tested all usersettings.js functions in JSHint 4/7/21

 ### (Jasmine) Test Sequences:
--   Create a library button that turns a div ON in the active widet viewport
+-   Create a library button that turns a div ON in the active widget view port
--   Create a library button that turns a div OFF in the active widet viewport
+-   Create a library button that turns a div OFF in the active widget view port
 -   Correctly render data from an external JSON files

 <a name="TESTSTORIES"></a>